VainF/Torch-Pruning/README.md

 model_loaded = torch.load('model.pth') # no load_state_dict
 ```

 This example demonstrates the fundamental pruning pipeline using DepGraph.
 Note that resnet.conv1 is coupled with several layers.
 Let's print the resulting group and observe how a pruning operation "triggers" other ones.
+In the following example, ``A => B`` means the pruning operation ``A`` triggers the pruning operation ``B``.

 ```
 --------------------------------